 If you detect moisture problems in your crawl space, you need to address them right away.
 Unaddressed moisture will reek havoc on your crawl space and leave you with serious problems like the following:

 - Mold development– With the right conditions, crawl space make a great environment for mold growth.
-Unaddressed crawl space moisture can mean serious mold growth.
-If mold growth in the crawl space is neglected and the water problem remains unaddressed, the mold growth can easily spread and become a widespread contamination.
+Unaddressed crawl space moisture can mean serious South Jersey crawl space mold.
+If mold growth in the crawl space is neglected and the water problem remains unaddressed, the mold growth can easily spread and become a widespread contamination that needs to be handled by a professional crawl space mold remediation company in NJ.

 - Water Damage– Water vapors may seem harmless at first, but given time, excessive water vapors can develop into major water damage.
 Moisture buildup can lead to mold development and structural damage to the property, which can compromise the structural integrity of the home and render the home unsafe.